RESEARCH STARTER

 Mitochondrial diseases affect the mitochondria, which are found in almost all cells and are responsible for providing the energy that cells need to survive.
 Since most cells rely on mitochondria for energy, a mitochondrial disease can affect many different types of cells.
 When a mitochondrial disease causes prominent muscular complications, it is called a mitochondrial myopathy.
 PEO is a mitochondrial myopathy that is characterized by slowly progressive paralysis of the six muscles that control the movement of the human eye (extraocular muscles).

 PEO involves multiple mtDNA deletions in the skeletal muscles.
 Several types of deletions of varying lengths have been identified in PEO.
 Most mitochondrial DNA deletions associated with PEO typically range in size from two to ten kilobases.
-The same person may have variable proportions of deleted mtDNA in different tissues throughout their body which can ultimately determine how significantly the tissue is clinically affected.
+The same person may have variable proportions of deleted mtDNA in different tissues throughout their body, which can ultimately determine how significantly the tissue is clinically affected.
 However, no correlation exists between the size or location of the mtDNA deletion and phenotype.

 Mitochondrial DNA deletions are almost always caused by a point mutation.
 Specifically in PEO, deletions of mtDNA have been identified by mutations in the MT-TL1 mitochondrial gene as well as in SLC25A4, POLG, and C10orf2, which are nuclear genes involved with mtDNA maintenance.
-When PEO is caused by MT-TL1 mutations, it is always transmitted by ; various mtDNA point mutations have been found in people with maternally inherited PEO.
+When PEO is caused by MT-TL1 mutations, it is always transmitted by maternal inheritance; various mtDNA point mutations have been found in people with maternally inherited PEO.
 When PEO is the result of mutations in nuclear genes, the inheritance pattern is usually autosomal dominant.
 Some mutations in the POLG nuclear gene cause PEO inherited via an autosomal recessive pattern, while somatic mutations in this gene are not inherited but happen during a person's lifetime (GHR 2014).

 Symptoms

 Severity and phenotypic variability of symptoms vary greatly with PEO.
 This often makes an early diagnosis more difficult.
 The most consistent symptoms usually begin to manifest in late adolescence or young adulthood.
 Symptoms typically progress slowly.
-The defect in ocular motility is usually bilateral and symmetric so most patients do not complain of double vision.
+The defect in ocular motility is usually bilateral and symmetric, so most patients do not complain of double vision.
 Primary symptoms include reduced superior visual field, corneal dryness and ulceration due to poor blinking reflexes, droopy eyelids, loss of Bell’s reflex (eyes roll upward when lids are closed), muscle weakness and wasting, exercise intolerance, muscle cramps, and low energy.

 Screening and Diagnosis